Natasha reports her suspension, case against Akpabio to UN

 The rejection of her petition has triggered mixed feelings from Nigerians.
 Some have called on the Senate president to step aside and give room for an independent investigation.
 Meanwhile, she has resubmitted the petition.

-Speaking at an event in celebration of the International Women's Day, the Senate president said he was innocent, adding that previous allegations by Senator Natasha have turned out to be false.
+Speaking at an event in celebration of International Women's Day, the Senate President said he was innocent, adding that previous allegations by Senator Natasha against several other people had all been dismissed.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!